-The aim of my research will be to trace the development and circulation of republican ideas and sympathies in Brazil and the Río de la Plata from 1808 to 1845.
+The aim of my research is to trace the development and circulation of republican ideas and sympathies in Brazil and the River Plate from 1808 to 1855.

-Alongside Latin American history, I am also intrigued by questions arising from Global history and Intellectual history, with a particular interest in the eighteenth and nineteenth centuries.
+Alongside Latin American history, I am intrigued by questions arising from Global history and Intellectual history, with a special interest in the eighteenth and nineteenth centuries.